vbatools/UserForms-Class-TextBox-Masks-VBA/README.md

 - MSForms.TextBox
 - MSForms.Label
-- VBScript.RegExp (for regular expression validation)
+- VBScript.RegExp (for validation via regular expressions)

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+Project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.